Yohanna Lhopital: Senior national team

 Lhopital also made her senior debut in 2016, earning her first international caps during Round One of the 2016–17 FIH World League in Douai.

 Since making her senior debut, Lhopital has been a regular inclusion in the French national squad.
 She has medalled with the team at numerous EuroHockey Championships.
-She won gold at the 2019 EuroHockey Championship III in Lipovci and the 2023 EuroHockey Championship II in Prague, as well as silver at the 2021 EuroHockey Championship II, also in Prague.
+She won gold at the 2019 EuroHockey Championship III in Lipovci, the 2023 EuroHockey Championship II in Prague and the 2025 FIH Nations Cup II in Walcz, as well as silver at the 2021 EuroHockey Championship II, also in Prague.

 Lhopital was part of the French squad for the XXXIII Olympic Games.
 She scored the first goal by a French women's hockey team at the Olympic Games.
 This goal was scored during the first game of the competition, against the Netherlands (future winner of the tournament).
 Lhopital also scored a second goal during this competition, against Germany.

-The French team will conclude this great summer with a gold medal at the Douai EuroHockey Championship Qualifier B, a medal qualifying them for the EuroHockey Championship A which will take place in 2025 in Mönchengladbach.
+The French team will conclude this summer with a gold medal at the Douai EuroHockey Championship Qualifier B, a medal qualifying them for the EuroHockey Championship A which will take place in 2025 in Mönchengladbach.